dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 how Dolt can complement applications with versioning, reproducibility and governance.

-If you are interested in hearing more about either [Dolt](https://discord.com/invite/RFwfYpu) or [DVC](https://discord.com/invite/dvwXA2N), reach out to us on our Discords.
+If you are interested in learning more about either [Dolt](https://discord.com/invite/RFwfYpu) or [DVC](https://discord.com/invite/dvwXA2N), reach out to us on Discord!